 Let’s let all this settle for a few days and check out the blog next week to project yourself and your French learning in 2021.
 In the meantime, if you had to choose one keyword to sum up your intention with French for the year 2021, what would you pick?

-Schedule a free 20 minutes conversation to talk about your goals, motivation and learning process.
+Apply for a free 20 minutes conversation to talk about your goals, motivation and learning process.
 We’ll see if we’d make a good team to help you reach your goals!